SimpleBus/docs/Introduction/cqrs-and-event-sourcing.rst

 Introduction to CQRS and event sourcing
 =======================================

-What it is, why, the defition.
+What it is, why, the definition.
 Why not returning from commands is good.
 Read more about it on Matthias Noback blog posts.